-Creating the Spring configuration The Spring configuration file for a application using the Spring context listener is similar to a standard Artix ESB configuration file.
-It uses all of the same endpoint configuration elements described in Configuring Artix ESB Endpoints on page 31.
+Creating the Spring configuration

+The Spring configuration file for an application using the Spring context listener is similar to a standard Artix configuration file.
+It uses all of the same endpoint configuration elements described in Configuring Artix Endpoints.
 It can also contain standard Spring beans.

-The difference between a typical Artix ESB configuration file and a configuration file for using the Spring context listener is that the Spring context listener configuration must import the configuration for all of the Artix ESB runtime components used by the endpoint's exposed by the application.
+The difference between a typical Artix configuration file and a configuration file for using the Spring context listener is that the Spring context listener configuration must import the configuration for all of the Artix runtime components used by the endpoint's exposed by the application.
 These components are imported into the configuration as resources using an import element for each component's configuration.

-Example 29 on page 96 shows the configuration for a simple consumer endpoint being deployed using the Spring context listener.
+Example 29 shows the configuration for a simple consumer endpoint being deployed using the Spring context listener.